from Easter Horror Stories- Rescuing Jesus’ Good News

 To recap the last days of Jesus’ story, in Mark’s gospel:

 Jesus came to Jerusalem and was infuriated when he saw the Temple and its system for the first time.
 During his outback retreat he realised that Jeremiah was at least partly right: God was at hand, and everyone could just reach out and grasp the Kingdom.
 He’d lived that experience for a year as he travelled and proclaimed this Kingdom.
-Calling people to believe it and do something about it (“repent”- change your ways).
+Calling people to believe it and do something about it.
+To repent-and change their ways.

 Here in the centre of Judaism, here at the Temple, he saw barrier after barrier standing between people and God.
 Gentiles were banished to the outer court of the Temple.
 Jewish women had to stay in the outer room.
 Even men weren’t allowed into the inner holy of holies where God’s presence was said to reside.